Reddone/case-ql/README.md

     <img src="./logo.png" alt="logo" width="480" height="320" />
 </p> -->

-# CaseQL
+# Case-QL

-CaseQL is a small library for creating type-safe and JSON-serializable SQL queries using Scala case classes.
+Case-QL is a small library for creating type-safe and JSON-serializable SQL queries using Scala case classes.
 It provides basic CRUD operations for entities, and it offers a powerful filter mechanism to enable querying an entity and its relations.